| | |

 We respect your privacy.
 Unsubscribe at any time.

-What will I do different next time
+What will I do differently next time?

 Even if I felt fairly well prepared I learned so much when it comes to weaning with a combined approach.
-Those three things I will do differently of implement right from the beginning next time around:
+Those three things I will do differently or implement right from the beginning next time around:

 2. Advocate for your feeding choices even if it is messy